timjcook/advent-of-code-2020/README.md

 I was missing a `&&` so it was only returning the second line 🤦‍♂ saw that about 2 mins into debugging the next day.
 I've switched it to use `reduce(:&)` purely because it means less chance of error.

 Also, need to chat to my ruby friends to see what the main alternative to an abstract class is.
 Would have loved a `BaseValidityScanner` class or something but it doesn't seem to be a recommended approach from the brief searching I've done.

+### Day 5 - ✅
+Due to being quite busy the last few days, I completed Challenge 1 but had to wait a few days to get to Challenge 2.
+The most interesting thing about this Challenge was getting the abstraction right for reusing the algorithm to process the seat rows and seat columns.
+Defining the different symbols for each case as constructor arguments for my `SeatCodeParser` meant that I could use that object to figure out both row and column.

+This was the first Challenge that I wrote any tests for as well.
+The way the Challenge was written presented some test cases so nicely I couldn't resist.
+Made doing the range splitting a breeze and I could work away at the algorithm using a bit of trial and error because that stuff always breaks my brain 🧠